 "WE HELD SUNDAY SCHOOL OPENING EXERCISES EACH SUNDAY IN THE SUNDAY SCHOOL ROOM BEFORE WE WENT TO OUR CLASSES.
 THIS WAS LED BY THE SUNDAY SCHOOL SUPERINTENDENT.
-WE HAD A SHORT MESSAGE, TOOK UP AN OFFERING AND SANG HYMNS ACCOMPANIED ON THE PIANO BY DIFFERENT HIGH SCHOOL STUDENTS SUCH AS NANCY LANIER, MARY JANE (MCINTIRE) DENNIS, BECKY (MATTINSON) SCHAUSS, ANNE (CHENEY) RUHRMUND, OR ME."
+WE HAD A SHORT MESSAGE, TOOK UP AN OFFERING AND SANG HYMNS ACCOMPANIED ON THE PIANO BY DIFFERENT HIGH SCHOOL STUDENTS SUCH AS NANCY LANIER, MARY JANE (MCINTIRE) DENNIS, BECKY (MATTINSON) SCHAUSS.
+ANNE (CHENEY) RUHRMUND.
+OR ME."
 JANE (CHENEY) HILDEBRAND

 Left Picture: Virginia Goetting, Jane Parker, Fred Parker, Margaret Dean, Dan Dean, Fred Goetting in 1961.

-Right Picture: Phil Colland and Rev. Phil Hirtzel in 1961 presenting the song, "I Can't Say No."

-The PYAD's (Presbyterian Young ADults) met frequently for social and service activities in the 1950's & 60's and apparently thoroughly enjoyed themselves!
+Right Picture: Phil Colland and Rev. Phil Hirtzel of the PYAD's in 1961 presenting the song, "I Can't Say No." THE Rev. Donald Kratz 1962-1964 1960-1969 The PYAD's (Presbyterian Young ADults) met frequently for social and service activities in the 1950's & 60's and apparently thoroughly enjoyed themselves!
 They also spent quite a bit of time fundraising for church renovations and other projects.
 Many of the renovations during this time were partly attributed to this group.
+New pendant lighting was installed in the church Sanctuary for \$1,000.
+(1963)